-The Southwestern State doesn’t license online casinos, never has.
-But Texas sweepstakes casinos found a workaround.
-You can open a site, play games, and redeem real prizes – without breaking state law.
-This setup has been live for years.
-Texas hasn’t stopped it.
-I wanted to understand why – and what’s keeping it in place.
+Southwestern State doesn’t license online casinos, and they never have.
+But Texas sweepstakes casinos found a way around it.
+You can open a site, play games, and redeem real prizes without breaking any state laws.

 Welcome bonus